skip to main content

 Our commitment to animal care and handling

-For more than 155 years we have been guided by the philosophy that doing the right thing is beneficial to all and helps our customers and communities thrive as we nourish the world in a safe, responsible and sustainable way.
+For nearly 160 years, we have been guided by the philosophy that doing the right thing is beneficial to all and helps our customers and communities thrive as we nourish the world in a safe, responsible and sustainable way.

 As we deliver sustainable feed and food around the world, we understand and embrace our responsibility to ensure animals are treated with respect and dignity.

-We work with a variety of stakeholders, including farmers and ranchers, customers, NGOs, academics, scientists, veterinarians, including world renowned animal welfare expert Dr. Temple Grandin, to ensure that we employ best practices.
+We work with a variety of stakeholders, including farmers and ranchers, customers, NGOs, academics, scientists and veterinarians to ensure that we employ best practices.

 Animal welfare inpage